DcBio/lunch-orderer/README.md

 Spring JPA
-H2 database running in memory (data will not be persistent across application restarts) You are free to add / change any libraries which you might need to solve this exercise, the only requirement is that we do not have to setup / install any external software to run this application.
+H2 database running in memory (data will not be persistent across application restarts) You are free to add / change any libraries that you might need to solve this exercise, the only requirement is that we do not have to setup / install any external software to run this application.

 Running the exercise with maven